shorebirdtech/shorebird/TRUSTED_TESTERS.md

   1. Tells Shorebird that your app exists (e.g. so it can hold patches to it and vend them to devices when asked).
-  2. Creates a `shorebird.yaml` file to your project. `shorebird.yaml` contains the app_id for your app, which the unique identifier the app will send to Shorebird servers to identify which application to pull updates for.
+  2. Creates a `shorebird.yaml` file to your project. `shorebird.yaml` contains the app_id for your app, which is the unique identifier the app will send to Shorebird servers to identify which application to pull updates for.
   3. Finally, `shorebird init` also adds the `shorebird.yaml` to the assets section of your `pubspec.yaml` file, ensuring `shorebird.yaml` is bundled